- CBA on

 Retail banking today provides consumers with more options and the experience of those on the inside has increasingly become more focused.
 As bankers become experts in one particular area, they also run the risk of developing a narrow view of how their institution – and the industry – operates.

-“Instead of making parochial decisions … you have employees that are able to look beyond,” to consider institutional consequences, shareholder interests and unexpected outcomes to customers and partners, says Mike Allen, who directs CBA OnSite Education.
+“Instead of making parochial decisions … you have employees that are able to look beyond,” to consider institutional consequences, shareholder interests and unexpected outcomes to customers and partners, says Mike Allen, VP of CBA OnSite Education.

 “We’re not in the business of creating the next best product manager or creating the next best checking account,” he says.
 “We teach how to think about those things – how to address a problem, take it apart, put it back together and understand the pieces and how they interact with each other.”